Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

-## Scanning and enumeration
+## Scanning and enumeration - Gathering info about open ports etc

 - Note that Metasploit also has some modules for enumeration and they are called **Auxiliary modules** i-e if I choose to use metasploit

 www.vulnhub.com.
 VULNHUB - you can download a vulnerable virtual machine and then load it into VMware and then practice attacking - has various levels of vulnerable machines kioptrix- level 1 This is a first level machine, login john and pw TwoCows2
-- Finding actively running machines and their ip addresses. `ifconfig`  then `netdiscover -r <ip address with subnet>` `SYN SYNACK ACK nmap sS` - stelth scanning (used to be undectable, but these days the scanning is detectable) the stealthiness is the trick of faking a connection, but then not establishing one.
+- Finding actively running machines and their ip addresses. `ifconfig`  then `netdiscover -r <ip address with subnet>` `SYN SYNACK ACK nmap sS` - stelth scanning (used to be undectable, but these days the scanning is detectable) the stealthiness is the trick of faking a connection by sending RST in the packet instead of ACK, this gathers info w/o establishing a connection.
-- Modification: SYN SYNACK RST - this specification is a trick to reveal port, but not establishing a connection.
+- Modification: `SYN SYNACK RST` - this specification is a trick to reveal port, but not establishing a connection.
 This is also called a `half-connect scan`

-**nmap** Simply typing nmap in kali will tell you about the various commands you can use along with it `nmap -T4 -p- -A <ipaddress>` T4 is speed (max 5- might miss some things) -p- means scanning all ports, but if you leave this out then it means that it will scan top 1000 ports I can also specify certain ports if I like for example -p 80,443. -A tell me everything (OS detection, version detection, script scanning and trace route).
+- **nmap** Simply typing nmap in kali will tell you about the various commands you can use along with it

+`nmap -T4 -p- -A <ipaddress>` T4 is speed (max 5- might miss some things) -p- means scanning all ports- i-e it will run to check all possible ports to see which one is open, but if you leave this out then it means that it will scan top 1000 ports I can also specify certain ports if I like for example `-p 80,443`. `-A` tell me everything (**OS detection, version detection, script scanning and trace route**).
 Not that even if its not typed in the command `-sS`  (stelth scan for TCP) is automatically included
 - Note that -A is the real speed killer here as it is checking for all the versions `nmap -sU -T4 -p- -A <ipaddress>`  - sU is for scanning UDP nmap can be used for script scaning, OS detection - other options: version detection, script scanning and trace route if I select -A - it will do all these functions, but is slow.
 We can also specify the ports.